Best Times to Visit Agra, India

 A Culinary Journey Through Kinari Bazaar

-foodDive into the vibrant chaos of Kinari Bazaar, a sensory explosion of textiles, crafts, and street food.
-Sample local delicacies like 'petha' (a translucent soft candy) and 'chaat' from bustling stalls, and haggle for colorful fabrics and intricate handicrafts.
+foodDive into the vibrant chaos of Kinari Bazaar, a sensory overload of textiles, crafts, and, most importantly, street food.
+Sample local delicacies like petha (a sweet made from ash gourd) from renowned sweet shops and savor spicy chaat from bustling stalls for an authentic taste of Agra.

 Best time: Oct-Mar